sergueik/springboot_study/sqlite_jdbc/README.md

 This project operates the SQLite database through straight SQL - not using JPA plain JDBC static methods `JDBCUtils.getConnection()`, `JDBCUtils.TranverseToList()` etc.

-Create the sqlite database directory on Desktop
+Create the sqlite database on Desktop `springboot.db`

 ```sh
 pushd ~
 sqlite3 Desktop/springboot.db
 ```
-and create database `~/Desktop/springboot.db` with a table
+with a table
 ```sql
 DROP TABLE IF EXISTS `student`;
 CREATE TABLE IF NOT EXISTS `student` (